 There will be three different types of fundraising options for each participant.
 Each participant who anticipates raising funds, should attend one of the fundraising workshops.

-2. Team Fundraising: During your first few meetings with your new Project Serve team you will discuss group fundraising ideas.
+- Team Fundraising: During your first few meetings with your new Project Serve team you will discuss group fundraising ideas.
 Your team leader will come up with some ideas, but we encourage group members to think creatively about this as well.
 Past team fundraisers have included: pizza delivery for the caf, homecoming calling, car washes, babysitting, pictures with "Santa," knitting & selling scarves, and bake sales.
-Team fundraisers can be highly successful, very creative, and create great team unity!
+Team fundraisers can be highly successful, very creative, and create great team unity.

 It is recommended that participants achieve their fundraising goal through all three of these opportunities.
 It can be difficult for a student to raise all of their money by only participating in one of these fundraising options; however, many students successfully raise a large portion of their program fee.
 If you are at all concerned about fundraising or the costs, please contact Justin Schneider.

 You will turn in your contract in early November.
 The first half of the program fee is due to the Volunteer Center in early December.
 The second half of the program fee is due to the Volunteer Center in early February.
 For more details, please consult your commitment contract.